sp-hash/TeamBlackMiner/FAQ.md

 ## Is it a computer virus ?

 No. No way.
 But viruses are known to exploit coin mining for profit.

+## It is not working why ?

+See install documents.
+If it is still not working.
+Please submit an issue here at Github.